 "How do you like the pizza, sir?" asked the waiter.

 "It's the best in the Himalayas."
-I had eaten every crumb.
+I ate every crumb.
 My younger brother must have been laughing from the other side, but I asked the waiter, "Can I have two to go and packed them really well."

 I reached the Kathmandu Post Office ten minutes before closing.